 Software

-The current version of the planning software used by the DWG is PSSE version 33.Dynamics Models – General
+The current version of the planning software used by the DWG is PSSE version 33.
+During years where a PSS/E version change is being conducted, the previous PSS/E version user defined models shall also be provided until a full transition is completed.
+2014 is a PSS/E version change year so PSS/E version 32 user defined models and data shall be provided until DWG completes the transition to PSS/E version 33.

+Dynamics Models – General

+ERCOT staff shall inform the ERCOT compliance team if any dynamic data has not been made available or is missing.

+Dynamic models shall fulfil the following requirements:

+Each dynamic device requires models with model parameters resulting in a tuned complete model that represent the dynamics of the device.

 Dynamic models shall be compatible with the software listed in section 3.1.1.
 Models should not interfere with the operation of other models.

 All associated dynamic models for a given generating unit shall be provided with the same MBASE in accordance with the machine characteristics where the MBASE is typically the generator MVA rating.

-Models using bus numbers shall be compatible with the ERCOT bus numbering system, and shall allow the user to determine the bus numbers.

-Models shall be capable of adjusting both load flow and dynamic parameters in response to changing network conditions such as the presence of new nearby generation, FACTS devices, etc.

 No model shall restrict the DWG from using any integration time-step less than or equal to a ¼ cycle in simulations.1

-ERCOT staff shall inform the ERCOT compliance team if any dynamic data has not been made available or is missing.
+Models shall be submitted to both ERCOT and the connecting TSP

 Standard Dynamics Models

-The use of PSSE Standard dynamics models is preferred when they can accurately represent the dynamic performance of the device being modeled.
+The use of PSS/E Standard dynamics models is preferred when they can accurately represent the dynamic performance of the device being modeled.

-A list of all models approved for use in dynamic simulations of the ERCOT system is maintained on the ERCOT Website http://www.ercot.com/content/gridinfo/generation/ResourceMod.zip

 User-Written Dynamics Models

-If there is no compatible standard dynamics model(s), accurate/appropriate user written models may be used.
-A user written model is any model that is not a standard Siemens PSS/E library model but has been accepted by DWG after being tested for compatibility with the flat start cases.
-User-written models shall be accompanied by a block diagram for the model, a data sheet for model parameters, and procedures and considerations for using the model in dynamic simulations
+A user written model is any model that is not a standard Siemens PSS/E library model.
+When no compatible PSS/E standard dynamics model(s) can be used to represent the dynamics of a device, accurate and appropriate user written models can be used, if accepted by ERCOT and the DWG after being tested for compatibility with the flat start cases.
+User written models shall be submitted to both ERCOT and the connecting TSP.

+User-written models can include either dynamic model source code for the dynamic equipment and associated data or dynamic model object code for the dynamic equipment and associated data.

+User-written source code, object code, and parameters must be updated for PSS/E version changes per section 3.1.1 or as requested by the DWG and/or ERCOT.

+Models requiring allocation of bus numbers shall be compatible with the ERCOT bus numbering system, and shall allow the user to determine the allocation of the bus numbers

+When a user-written model(s) is submitted in place of a generic or library model, it must be accompanied by the following:

+Technical description of characteristics of the model,

+Block diagram for the model,

+Values and names for all model parameters,

+Text form of the model parameters (PSSE dyr file format),

+List of all state variables,

+A user’s guide for each model shall be provided and,

+Appropriate procedures and considerations for using the model in dynamic simulations

 Maintenance of Dynamics Models

-All associated dynamic models for a given generating unit shall be provided with the same MBASE in accordance with the machine characteristics where the MBASE is typically the generator MVA rating.

-Maintenance of the models is the responsibility of the facility owner.
+Maintenance of the models is the responsibility of the device owner.
+Models shall be maintained in accordance with section 3.2.
+Any user-written dynamics models shall also be maintained to fulfill the requirements in section 3.1.4.

 Dynamics Data for Existing Equipment